dxos/gravity/docs/content/process/branching.md

 The CI should use automated testing germane to its stack. (ex.
 Jest for React projects.)
 The CI should have a code coverage report.
 Code coverage must improve with each merge, but there is no arbitrary fixed minimum percentage required.`

+## Checklist
+* Did you create a new repo?
+  - Is the default branch 'main'?
+  - Is the version of the package set to 1.0.0?
+  - Are you enforcing (Conventional Commits)[https://www.conventionalcommits.org/en/v1.0.0/] via a Github Action?
+  - Are you enforcing code coverage via a pre-commit hook?
+  - Are the beta and release branches protected from direct commits and set to PR-only?
+  - Is there a manual test plan for parts that automation does not cover?
+* Are you submitting new work?
+  - Is it in a PR with a target of main?
+  - Did you follow the Conventional Commit standard?
+  - Will the major version step as a result?
+    - If so, set @richburdon as the required reviewer.
+  - Did the tests pass locally?
+  - Did you add sufficient tests so that the coverage percent is maintained or improved?
+  - Did you update the documentation to explain changes to consuming projects?
+  - Did you execute the manual test plan locally?
+    - Are there any changes necessary for the manual test plan?